benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 ## Compiler and virtual machine details

 GoAWK's virtual machine uses 32-bit opcodes.
-Initially I was going to use 8-bit opcodes (where the "byte" in "bytecode" comes from), but I found that 32-bit opcodes were actually slightly faster than 8- or 16-bit ones.
-Plus, with 32-bit opcodes you avoid the need for variable sized jump offsets: larger AWK scripts may need more than -128 to +127 jump offsets, whereas nobody's going to need bigger jump offsets than the two billion that 32 bits gives you (though I do check just in case).
+Initially I was going to use 8-bit opcodes (where the "byte" in "bytecode" comes from), but 32-bit opcodes were just as fast, and with 32-bit opcodes you avoid the need for variable sized jump offsets: larger AWK scripts may need more than -128 to +127 jump offsets, whereas nobody's going to need bigger jump offsets than the two billion that 32 bits gives you.
+64-bit opcodes are unnecessary big, and they were slightly slower as well.

 Here are the first 10 opcodes (there are 85 total -- you can see the full list in [internal/compiler/opcodes.go](https://github.com/benhoyt/goawk/blob/master/internal/compiler/opcodes.go)):